shuaibshullar/Task-Wheel/README.md

 *   **Profile Management:** User profile editing (e.g., updating name or changing password directly from the profile) is not yet supported.
 Currently, passwords can only be changed via the forgotten password reset flow.
 *   **Email Verification:** The system does not yet include an email verification step during registration.
 *   **Category Management:** You can't delete and modify category.
+*   **UI & UX:** The project doesn't support responsive page for mobile.
+It only supports desktop view so far.
+*   **Dark and Light Mode:** The project supports dark mode only so far.

 <br>